stefrie/reading-notes/README.md

 ## Growth Mindset
 Growth Mindset is the idea that one can continuously develop their abilities through persevering beyond failures and setbacks.

+> Failure is not the end, it is an opportunity for growth.
+>                                            - Roger Huba

 ### Three Reminders in Keeping a Growth Mindset
 When confronted with a challenge that seems overwhelming:
 - Stop, take a deep breath (or three)